 Step 10: Finish with hairspray.

-Tame any flyaways and frizz with a frizz-fighting hairspray, like TRESemmé Keratin Smooth Frizz-Free Hold Hairspray.
+Tame any flyaways and frizz with a hairspray, like TRESemmé Compressed Micro Mist Extend Hold Level 4 Hair Spray.
 You’re done!